i-e-b/CsharpContainers/README.md

 * `PartiallyOrdered` is an Abstract class that handles sorting support, equality and inequality overrides from a single comparison method.
 * `Result` is a container for passing the value of computations that might fail (such as calls to IO or external services)
+* `PartialResult` is a container for passing the value of computations that might fail for multiple reasons or return partially complete results
 * `ValidationOutcome` is a container for passing the value of checks that might fail in an informative way.
 * `DisposingContainer` is a disposable list, which calls `Dispose` on contained items when they are removed, replaced, or the list itself is disposed.
 * `Map` is a dictionary wrapper that can generate entries when requested.
 This helps when working with loosely structured data